RACE PROJECT KC

 Our Mission

-Race Project KC empowers students, communities, and educators to dismantle systemic barriers and drive equity through innovative education, historical exploration, meaningful dialogue, and building connections that foster change.
+Race Project KC empowers students, communities, and educators to dismantle systemic racial barriers and drive equity through innovative education, historical exploration, meaningful dialogue, and building connections that foster change.

 Building Our Next Chapter